InfraLore/make_for_devops/chapters/08-advanced_make.md

 Without these configurations, any step could fail silently, and you'd migrate production with no valid backup.

+These guarantees are safety nets, not primary defenses.
+You should validate required variables explicitly (as shown in the multi-environment example that follows, and described in-depth in Chapter 4), use Make's built-in checks, or fail fast at the target's start.
+Strict mode's real value is during development: it catches mistakes as you write.
+Then it stays in place as a backstop, catching the unexpected: a refactoring that removes a variable definition, a copy-paste error, or an edge case you didn't anticipate.
+Think of -u as insurance, not your security system.

 \newpage
 ### Real-World Example: Multi-Environment Deploy